Question: I wish to cancel my Medicare Part D prescription drug plan coverage. What should I do?

 More on the late-enrollment premium penalty:

-Again although the Medicare Part D prescription drug program is voluntary, if you drop your prescription drug plan coverage and do not have any other creditable prescription drug coverage, you will be subject to a late-enrollment premium penalty for each month that you are without coverage.
+Although the Medicare Part D prescription drug program is voluntary, if you drop your prescription drug plan coverage and do not have any other creditable prescription drug coverage (and are not qualified for the Medicare Part D Extra Help program), you will be subject to a late-enrollment premium penalty for each month that you are without coverage.

 The penalty is calculated as an increase of 1% of the national base Medicare Part D premium for each month you are without coverage.